weyl-ai/nimi/docs/cli.md

 # Intended use

-`Nimi` is meant to be the final step after evaluating a modular services configuration with `nimi.evalServicesConfig`.
+`Nimi` is meant to be the final step after evaluating a modular services configuration with `nimi.mkNimiBin`.
 It is lightweight enough for containers, but still gives you consistent startup, restart, and shutdown behavior.

 # Basic flow

-1. Generate a JSON config using `nimi.evalServicesConfig`.
+1. Generate a JSON config using `nimi.mkNimiBin`.
 1. Run `nimi --config ./my-config.json validate` to check it.
 1. Run `nimi --config ./my-config.json run` to launch services.